 Both ClosureFast™ and EVLA are methods of closing and cauterising unhealthy veins using heat energy delivered directly inside the vein.
 In this respect, they are both classified as methods of endothermal ablation.
-Miss McGuinness and Dr Gajraj currently use EVLA routinely.
+Dr Gajraj currently uses EVLA routinely.
 We believe that using one method preferentially offers some advantages:

 - All members of the team frequently use one piece of equipment and therefore everyone is familiar with its operation